talktogproject/ethicsteacher/endto-after.md

 The kind of research that child researchers do often involves the processing of _personal data_.

-> Personal data is information which relates to aliving individual who can be identified from that information,  whether  directly  or  indirectly,  and  in  particular  by  reference  to  an  identifier.
+> Personal data is information which relates to a living individual who can be identified from that information,  whether  directly  or  indirectly,  and  in  particular  by  reference  to  an  identifier.

 This includes a person's:
 - name